· Order in Council / Protection of Privacy Regulation · in-force

 - Defines key terms for the Protection of Privacy Act, including 'enactment of Alberta,' 'imminent danger,' and 'reasonable security arrangements.'

-- Establishes specific requirements for valid written, electronic, and oral consent for public bodies to use or disclose personal information.
+- Establishes requirements for valid written, electronic, and oral consent for public bodies to use or disclose personal information.

 - Outlines conditions under which personal information may be disclosed to public body employees or contractors for financial or systematic audits.